r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

 ###### mongorestore
 > The mongorestore program loads data from either a binary database dump created by mongodump or the standard input (starting in version 3.0.0) into a mongod or mongos instance.

-**WARNING**: This process is NOT incremental.
+**WARNING**: The process of mongorestore utility is NOT incremental.
 Restoring a database will recreate all data.

 ```bash
 mongorestore --host=mongodb1.example.net --port=3017 --username=user  --authenticationDatabase=admin /opt/backup/mongodump-2013-10-24
 ```

 ### Problems and limitations found

-1. Machine failure
-  - Late data
+1. **Late backup data**:
-    - since mongodump ran daily during dawn, the data from that time would be lost
+Since mongodump ran daily during dawn, the data from that time until the moment of the database switch would be lost.
-  - Unavailability, mongorestore process time
-    - mongodump and mongorestore in biggest databases took several hours
-2. Horizontal escalation not possible
-3. MongoDB starves for RAM
+2. **Unavailability**:
+mongodump and mongorestore in biggest databases took several hours.
+During the restore of the DB, nothing could be done as it can't be used util mongorestore is finished.
+Only when completed the DB will be available.
+Also, switching from production environment to mirror environment was a manual process which took some time.
+3. **Disk usage**:
+Restoring a whole database (or several DBs simultaneously) will take up disks inodes, as well as taking a toll of usage in your disks.
+4. **Scalability**:
+Using a Mongo Docker instance for each database, even distributed by different servers, brought the need of setting up an instance, different network addresses and ports and new backup containers (mongo-tools).
+A Mongo cluster would fit the needs for our applications and make database administration way simpler.
+5. **Reserved memory**:
-  - by default, each Mongo container will try to cache all available memory until 60%
-  - since we previously had 1 container on two application servers and 2 containers in the same application server, all of them had at least 60% busy (in use + cached)
-  - whenever there is more than one Mongo container, they will fight for all the available memory trying to reach 60% each (2 -> 120%, 3 -> 180%, 4 -> 240%, etc.)
-  - it is very important to set container memory limits
+By default, each Mongo container will try to cache all available memory until 60%.
+Since we previously had 1 Mongo container on two application servers and 2 containers in the same application server, all of them had at least 60% busy (in use + cached).
+Whenever there is more than one Mongo container, they will dispute all available memory to reach 60% each.
+(2 -> 120%, 3 -> 180%, 4 -> 240%, etc.).
+For these reasons, it is for very important to set adequate container memory limits.
-4. Mongodumps and Mongorestores were scheduled to run at the same time, causing inode usage alerts
-5. Mongo version 3 lacked Mongo version 4 features
-6. Centralize Docker volumes
+6. **Amount of Docker volumes**:
+MongoDB data, dumps and metadata were scattered through several Docker volumes, mapped to different filesystem folders.
+Merging these databases would allow to centralize this data.
+7. **Security and features**:
+Upgrading to Mongo 4 would solve security issues and bring more features to improve DB performance and replication (fontes? listar features?)

-## After (filter me)
+## After
-1. Service fault-tolerance
+1. **Fault-tolerance**:
-  - Automatic and instant writing database switch
+Automatic and instant primary database switch.
-  - provides redundancy
-  - increases data availability
-2. Inter-regional cluster
+2. **Data redundancy**:
+Instantaneously synced redundant data.
-3. Cluster hierarchy
+3. **Inter-regional availability**:
-4. Data redundancy (instantaneously synced)
-5. Better server performance
+Location disaster safeguarding.
+4. **Cluster hierarchy**:
+Mongo replication allows nodes priority configuration, which allows the user to order nodes by hardware power, location, or other useful criteria.
+5. **Read operations balance**
-6. Read operations can be balanced through secondary nodes
+Read operations can be balanced through secondary nodes, like dashboards queries and mongodumps.
-  - Dashboard queries and mongodumps
-  - increased read capacity (clients can send read operations to different servers)
+Applicationss can also be configured (through Mongo connection URI) to perform read operations from secondary nodes, which increases database read capacity.
+6. **Performance**
+Now that memory used and cached is right for the system needs, Mongo databases are hosted in dedicated servers, version got bumped and cluster can balance read operations, performance improvements exceeded the expectations.

 ## Work done